 The first one I read was Burial Rites by Hannah Kent.
 Reading the description on the back, I knew that I would like it.
 Set in 1829 Iceland, it is the story of Agnes, a woman charged with the murder of her former master.
 For awaiting her execution, she is sent to a farm.
 A priest is assigned to religiously support her for the final period.
 At time passes, the family and priest learn more about what really happened.
 But will it make a difference?

 “To know what a person has done, and to know who a person is, are very different things.”

 This was such a beautiful book.
 I read the second half of the book in almost one sitting, I couldn’t put it down.
 I needed to know how it would end.
 Hannah Kent does a remarkable job in describing the scene and the harsh Icelandic conditions.

 This very thin book written by Sjon, who also collaborated with Bjork, is a confusing book I think.
 It is written beautifully but it is difficult to really explain what it is all about.
 The opening is about a priest hunting a blue fox and then continued with flashbacks to the time before.
 This is a very quick read and perfect to read when you are in Iceland enjoying a coffee and overlooking the beautiful landscapes.

 Outrage by Arnaldur Indriðason

-Arnaldur Indriðason is an Icelandic write of crime fiction books.
-I read one of the books in the detective Erlendur series.
-When a man is found dead in an apartment near the city center of Reykjavik, the detectives need to find answers to a lot of questions.
+Arnaldur Indriðason is an Icelandic writer of crime fiction books.
+I read one of the books in the Detective Erlendur series.
+When a man is found dead in an apartment near the city centre of Reykjavik, the detectives need to find answers to a lot of questions.
 They learn that nothing is really what it seems in their hunt for the killer.

 This is a typical crime novel but set in Reykjavik.
 It is an easy read and perfect for a holiday.
 In contrast to the others, this one doesn’t have the same heavy feeling.